johnperry-math/AoC2023/More_Detailed_Comparison.md

 So, Ada has a bit of an unfair advantage: it's using a machine-native type, while Rust is stuck using library code.
 On the other hand, Ada's advantage here comes from its higher-level programming approach.

 (How did I come up with `digits 18`?
-Some time ago I tried to see how far I could crank up the digits before the compiler declined, and 18 was gnat's limit.)
+Some time ago I tried to see how far I could crank up the digits before the compiler declined, and 18 was gnat's limit.
+A professional Ada user pointed out to me that I could simply use [System.Max_Digits](http://www.adaic.org/resources/add_content/standards/22rm/html/RM-13-7.html#I5674).)

 **Compiler switches for column headings**